OpenSourceAP/CrossSection/README.md

 ## Data

 If you are mostly interested in working with the data, we provide benchmark signal and portfolio returns in separate files for direct download.

+You can access the benchmark data [here](https://drive.google.com/open?id=1oeX3PVd5KxKqnQuVuPdRwORrqyt1WnJo).

+The folder contains 4 files

-- Portfolio Returns Benchmark Signals:
+- Portfolio Returns Benchmark Signals: portbase.zip
-- Portfolio Returns Additional Signals:
+- Portfolio Returns Additional Signals: portadditional.zip
-- Firm-level benchmark signals:
+- Firm-level benchmark signals: signalbase.zip
-- Firm-level additional signals:
+- Firm-level additional signals: signaladditional.zip

+For reference to individual signals, their acronyms and construction please see the [online appendix to our paper](https://drive.google.com/open?id=1vXRzjxYucXZV-tgLxM26fvRZ5zKvlBXH) and the file **SignalDocumentation.xls** that is part of this repo.

 ## Code